Alan619/Alan619/README.md

-- 👋 Hi, I’m @AlanKlein619 and i am new in the programming world
+- 👋 Hi, I’m @Alan619 and i am new in the programming world
 - 👀 I’m interested in testing automation and web development
 - 🌱 I’m currently learning Selenium with Java and JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to learn Cypress
-- 📫 How to reach me ...

 <!---
 Alan619/Alan619 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.